WakiMak/trentent.github.io-forked/_posts/2017-06-01-citrix-storefront-performance-testing-and-tuning-part-3-perfmon-counters-browser-logon.md

 </p>

 <p>
-  The XML communications is what consumes the majority of the processing time. Â The items starting in &#8216;brackets ()&#8217; are the Citrix Storefront processing time that it spent. Â Being in the single &#8220;thousands&#8221; of microseconds is super fast. Â This essentially shows us that it takes next to no time at all for Storefront to execute the tasks that it needs.
+  The XML communications is what consumes the majority of the processing time. Â The items starting in 'brackets ()' are the Citrix Storefront processing time that it spent. Â Being in the single "thousands" of microseconds is super fast. Â This essentially shows us that it takes next to no time at all for Storefront to execute the tasks that it needs.
 </p>

 <hr />